List of Twin Peaks characters: Leo Johnson

 Leo Johnson, played by Eric Da Re, is a trucker who also moonlights as Twin Peaks's primary source of narcotics (which he obtains from the Renault Brothers and traffics over the Canada–US border).
-Sheriff Truman has never been able to obtain evidence of his criminal dealings.
+Harry S. Truman has never been able to obtain evidence of his criminal dealings.
 Leo is married to Shelly Johnson, a waitress at the town diner.
 Sadistic and volatile, he regularly beats her for both real and imagined transgressions, ranging from her infidelity with high school football player Bobby Briggs to his dissatisfaction with the way she washes the kitchen floor.

 In the course of the series, Leo becomes one of the primary suspects in the murder of Laura Palmer.
 As it turns out, Leo was simply with Laura before she was murdered by Killer Bob.
 While under investigation, Leo is hired for his criminal skills by Ben Horne, who tasks him with burning down the Packard Saw Mill with his business rival Catherine Martell inside so that Horne can simultaneously kill his competition and destroy the only obstacle to his obtaining the valuable Mill land.
 Leo decides to use the situation to solve his own marital discord, abducting Shelly and then tying her up inside the mill shortly before setting fire to it with a time bomb.
 Catherine foils his plans by freeing Shelly and helping her escape.
 When Leo returns home after setting fire to the mill, he discovers Bobby in his house looking for Shelly.
 Leo tries to kill him with an axe, but is shot by Hank Jennings, who was hired by Ben Horne to kill Leo in order to cover Ben's tracks.